dianamurariu/Weather_app/README.md

 The app utilizes the Open Weather API to fetch real-time weather data.
 The API key is obtain by signing up on the Open Weather Map website and replacing the placeholder in the script.js file with the actual API key.

-const key = '7fb35c18c62511d6b460ef5313a52f16';
+## Dependencies

+- [Bootstrap](https://getbootstrap.com/): Used for styling the UI and making it responsive.
+- [Open Weather API](https://openweathermap.org/): Provides real-time weather data.

 ## Usage

 1. Clone the repository.
 2. Open the `index.html` file in your preferred web browser.

-## Dependencies

-- [Bootstrap](https://getbootstrap.com/): Used for styling the UI and making it responsive.
-- [Open Weather API](https://openweathermap.org/): Provides real-time weather data.